ha5ha6/judy_blog/_posts/2021-1-9-maththinking.markdown

 1. you want to prove some statement Φ
 2. you start by assuming ¬Φ
 3. you reason until you reach a conclusion that is false
-often by deducing both Φ and ¬Φ for some Φ, i.e. 'p, q have no common factors' and 'p,q are both even'
+often by deducing both Φ and ¬Φ for some Φ, eg. 'p, q have no common factors' and 'p,q are both even'
 4. a true assumption cannot lead to a false conclusion
 5. hence the assumption ¬Φ must be false
 6. in other words, Φ must be true